jnnan/my-wowchemy-site/content/publication/uav/index.md

 ---
-title: 'A-HOI: Articulated Human-Object Interaction'
+title: 'UAV navigation in high dynamic environments: A deep reinforcement learning approach'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Tong Guo
   - admin
-  - Tengyu Liu
-  - Zhexuan Cao
-  - Jieming Cui
+  - Biyue Li
-  - Yixin Chen
+  - Xi Zhu
-  - He Wang
+  - Ya Wang
-  - Yixin Zhu
-  - Siyuan Huang
+  - Wenbo Du

 # Author notes (optional)
 author_notes: ""